p-bianca/p-bianca.github.io/another-page.md

 ## BANK DATA ANALYSIS PROJECT

-&emsp; <font size = "2">This is simply a brief outline of the project as this particular project is company-related (and therefore proprietary).
+<font size = "2">This is simply a brief outline of the project as this particular project is company-related (and therefore proprietary).
 I've put this together by creating a relational database, running queries through SQL to gain meaningful insights and visualizing the data using Tableau. </font>

 Examples of use cases: